Almclean/selenai/README.md

 When `streaming = true` and the provider supports it, assistant responses appear incrementally.
 Tool calls triggered mid-stream show up in both the chat pane and tool log with the Lua source, reason, and current status.

+### Session logs
+Exiting the app writes a JSONL transcript of the chat plus the tool log to the directory configured via `log_dir` (default `.selenai/logs`).
+Each run gets a timestamped subdirectory that also records whether Lua writes were enabled, so you can review exactly what happened later.

 ---